github/codeql/docs/ql-libraries/dataflow/dataflow.md

 The `DataFlowImpl.qll` and `DataFlowCommon.qll` files contain the library code that is shared across languages.
 These contain `Configuration`-specific and `Configuration`-independent code, respectively.
-This organization allows multiple copies of the library (for the use case when a query wants to use two instances of global data flow and the configuration of one depends on the results from the other).
+This organization allows multiple copies of the library to exist without duplicating the `Configuration`-independent predicates (for the use case when a query wants to use two instances of global data flow and the configuration of one depends on the results from the other).
 Using multiple copies just means duplicating `DataFlow.qll` and `DataFlowImpl.qll`, for example as:

 ```